linwang6/CAML/README.md

 The output file contains the cell/sample ID, the predicted class probabilities and predicted cell/sample types.

-We now show two examples, one is for single cell classification (PBMC dataset was available [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets)) and another one dataset is for bulk RNA-seq data ([ivy GAP, Ivy Glioblastoma Atlas Project](http://glioblastoma.alleninstitute.org/))
+We now demonstrate examples of single-cell and bulk-extraction RNA-seq classification using a scRNA-seq PBMC dataset available [from 10X Genomics](https://support.10xgenomics.com/single-cell-gene-expression/datasets), and bulk RNA-seq of GBMs available at the [Ivy Glioblastoma Atlas Project](http://glioblastoma.alleninstitute.org/).

 #### scRNA-Seq Classification (PBMC dataset)

-Firstly, we applied the tool to PBMC data set, which has seven different cell types including CD4, CD8, DC, NK, B, CD34 and Monocyte type.
-For this type of dataset (when you want to classify one type cell into different subtypes, for example, classifying T cell into CD4 and CD8 T cell), we highly recommend add the parameter '-s CD4:CD8', which gives more accurate classification results.
+Firstly, we applied ELSA to PBMC data set, which has seven different cell types including B cells, CD4 and CD8 T-cells, dendritic cells, Natural Killer cells, and myeloid cell types.
+We find that classifying T-cell subtypes is more accurate when the parameter -s is used, e.g. '-s CD4:CD8'.

-The following is part of the output file:
+The following the head of the output file:

     Cell_ID Probability_of_CD34   Probability_of_B  Probability_of_CD4    Probability_of_CD8  Probability_of_DC    Probability_of_Monocytes    Probability_of_NK   Predicted_types
     "AAACCTGAGCTAACTC"      0.00037265905209929966  0.00019461235341044442  0.018780001757902304    0.0069075896125628325   0.002850644369198496    0.9516413165740238      0.01925317628080269     Monocytes